 George’s Family Background

 George married an Australian-born nurse in 1962.
 The marriage was turbulent, marked with frequent squabbles and physical violence.
 After at least two prolonged periods of separation, it ended in a rancorous divorce in 1984.
-George was bias toward his male child and was mean with his affection for his older child Katrina.
+George was mean in his affection for his older child Katrina.
 In 1969, Katrina’s mother wrote to my wife and me and described six years old Katrina as a “very disturbed little girl”.
 After the divorce, George treated her in the image of her mother; he often described her with hostile words unfit for any father to have used.
 In 1996 when George was in hospital in Melbourne with his first stroke, a social worker from Austin General Hospital described Katrina as the estranged daughter.
 Her brother Lindsay suffered mild brain impairment after a car accident in his youth.

 My Relationship with George’s Children

-Before George died, his two adult children enjoyed a very good relationship with my wife and me.
+Before George died, his two adult children shared a very good relationship with my wife and me.
 I have been Katrina’s godfather, and we treated Katrina as our own – second – daughter.
-Katrina lives in Melbourne; she had complete freedom to our home in Sydney and she made liberal use of that freedom during her visits.
+Katrina lives in Melbourne; she had complete freedom to our home in Sydney and she made liberal use of that freedom- as well as our kinship.
 After George died, I heard from three separate sources in the family that Katrina was painfully aggrieved over her father not having chosen her as executor to manage his estate.
 Thereafter, it seems that she looked at me as replacing the grudging scrooge that she had viewed in her father.
-Katrina expressly mistook my efforts as executor to return the stolen money to her grandmother as a charade to steal her inheritance.
+Katrina expressly mistook my efforts as executor to return her grandfather’s stolen money as a charade to steal her inheritance (and that of her brother).
 Their opposition took on a vicious and vile attack on me personally.

 George’s Children Opposed Their Grandmother

-Together with Aunt Elizabeth and her chosen lawyers, and her own agenda, Katrina and Lindsay did everything they possibly could to prevent the executor in me from returning the stolen money to Katrina’s widowed grandmother:
+Together with Aunt Elizabeth and her chosen lawyers, and her own agenda, Katrina and Lindsay did everything they possibly could to prevent the executor in me from returning the stolen money to Katrina’s widowed grandmother- mother to George, Elizabeth and me:

-- The next morning after my disclosure to Katrina and Lindsay, over the phone and in a monologue Elizabeth drew a battleline in the family- she was angry over Mum’s claim; she was driven by the baseless thought that this was a ruse to take away the inheritance of George’s children.
+- The morning after my disclosure to Katrina and Lindsay, over the phone and in a monologue Elizabeth drew a battleline in the family- she was angry over Mum’s claim over the Burwood Property Trust; she thought that this was a ruse to take away the inheritance of George’s children.

-- Within a few days, Katrina instructed her lawyers to remove me as executor and in the ‘mean time’ (her disjointed spelling), to stop Uncle Richard ‘from shifting the funds around’ in a clear reference to my wanting to make payments to her grandmother and George’s carers in the family.
+- Within a few days, Katrina instructed her lawyers to remove me as executor and in the ‘mean time’ (her disjointed spelling), to stop Uncle Richard ‘from shifting the funds around’ in a clear reference to my making payments to her grandmother and George’s carers in the family.

-- In an email to her lawyers, she expressed the need to secure her father’s estate and ‘to stop Uncle Richard… before it is too late’.
-On that same day, I received a phone call supposedly from the father of one of George’s former patients, heralding a large malpractice claim against George’s estate.
-This new claim, ‘the Reeves Claim’, in effect froze the estate and indeed stopped me from making any payment out of the estate to anyone.
-The Reeves Claim served Katrina’s concern to preserve George’s funds as she had expressed to her lawyers in an email on the very same day.
+- In an email to her lawyers, she expressed the need to secure her father’s estate and ‘to stop Uncle Richard… before it is too late’; on that same day, I received a phone call ostensibly from the father of one of George’s former patients, heralding a large malpractice claim against George’s estate.
+This new claim, ‘the Reeves Claim’, in effect froze the estate and indeed stopped me from making any payment out of the estate to anyone- the Reeves Claim served Katrina’s concern to preserve George’s funds as she had expressed to her lawyers in an email on the very same day.

-- In November 2004, when my wife and I bought a house in Strathfield for my mother to live in, Katrina’s lawyers vilely accused me of using – stealing – money from George’s estate for the purchase.
+- In November that year (2004), when my wife and I bought a house in Strathfield for my mother to live in, Katrina’s lawyers vilely and baselessly accused me of using – stealing – money from George’s estate for the purchase.
 They made their brazen and offensive accusation despite having in their possession copies of all of George’s financial documents, clearly showing that George’s funds were untouched.

-- In December 2004, I (as executor) received a letter of demand from the lawyers acting for Mum- her daughter Soei acting as her legal representative.
+- In December, I as executor received a letter of demand from the lawyers acting for Mum- her daughter Soei acting as her legal representative.
 Earlier in the year, a family gathering on Mum’s birthday in April was attended by six of her seven living children- Elizabeth being absent.
-All six unanimously supported Mum’s quest for the return of her money and agreed that Soei should act for Mum- Soei had been Mum’s unofficial attorney for the previous 18 years.
+All six unanimously supported Mum’s quest for the return of her money and agreed that Soei should act for Mum- she had been Mum’s unofficial attorney for the previous 18 years.
 In December, I immediately notified Katrina’s lawyers of Mum’s letter of demand; within eight weeks Katrina and Lindsay started a court action for my removal as executor.

 - In March 2005, knowing that her Auntie Soei was behind the Grandmother’s Claim, Katrina’ lawyers wrote a letter directly to Soei, bypassing her lawyers and threatening her with financial retribution if she continue the Grandmother’s Claim.